Is your organic garden being overrun with pests? Here’s how to get rid of bugs on plants in your garden- including the top 8 common garden pests!

 You can read more about how to control cucumber beetles on my article How to Control Cucumber Beetles Naturally.

-Additional Reading: 16 Ways to Use Companion Planting to Control Pests Naturally
+Additional Readings: 16 Ways to Use Companion Planting to Control Pests Naturally or The Complete Guide to Companion Planting in the Organic Garden

 With a little hard work and a few organic ingredients you can get all those common garden pests out of your garden and off your veggies!
 What is the biggest garden pest you deal with every year?